jaeksoft/opensearchserver/src/doc/en/documentation/API%7Capplication_programming_interface%7C4/API_v2%7CRESTFul API_(JSON)/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/check%7Cchecking_if_a_list_of_synonyms_exists%7C3.md

 - _**list_name**_ (required): The name of the list to check.

 ### Success response
-Returns HTTP code 200 if list exist, 404 otherwise.
+Returns HTTP code 200 if the lists exist, and a 404 if it doesn't.

 ### Error response